Rivalst/todo-weather/README.md

 # wat_do

-The simplest layout just to interact with the screen/buttons
+The simplest layout just to interact with the screen/buttons, minimun design.

 About the ToDo side: